glibenko/react-mobx/README.md

-### React template
+### React ModX app

-This is a template to build a scalable react web application using:
+This is a simple app for understanding MobX:
 * React
 * Express
 * Webpack